 Get a Grip.
 Older dogs are not as steady on their feet.
 Put a bath mat under their food and water bowl, gives them traction and is easy to keep clean.
 Consider carpeting any steps your dog uses to keep them safe.
 At some point you may have to install a gate to keep them from using the stairs.
 Kinda like great-grandpa giving up the keys to the Caddy.

 Feeling Good.
 Your dog needs at least an annual senior checkup.
-Take a list of questions with you to the vet so you don’t forget anything.
+Take a list of questions on how to make your older dog happier and more comfortable to the vet so you don’t forget anything.
 Together you and your vet can create a game plan for your dog’s senior years.
 Dental needs should also be addressed, check with your vet on this one also.
 Bad breath, chewing only on one side and refusing to eat hard foods are all dental issue alerts.

 Adjust exercise to their current fitness levels, but keep them active!